Stefano D'Aste: Wiechers-Sport (2009)

 D'Aste competing in the 2009 World Touring Car Championship.

 For 2009 D'Aste was due to continue in the WTCC for Proteam, but the deal collapsed and returned instead to Wiechers-Sport.
 He finished the season nineteenth in the drivers' standings with a best result of sixth at the Race of Germany.

 Scuderia Proteam Motorsport (2010)

 In 2010, D'Aste returned for a third stint at Proteam.
 He elected to again miss the season finale at Macau in order to attend the Monza Rally Show, this despite still being in contention for the Independents' Trophy and leaving teammate Hernandez as Proteam's only title challenger.
 D'Aste ended the season sixth in the Independents' Trophy and nineteenth in the overall standings with a best finish of ninth at the 2010 FIA WTCC Race of the Czech Republic.
-At the Rally of Monza he got a Fantastic 4th place overall and first of GT Cars at the wheel of the Lotus Exige GT Rally of PB Racing Team.
+At the Rally of Monza, he finished in fourth place overall and first of GT Cars at the wheel of the Lotus Exige GT Rally of PB Racing Team.